-Wash carefully in warm, sudsy water or in the dishwasher.
-To prevent breakage, do not place the tray in water just after cooking.
-The tray can be broken if dropped.
-Remember, do not operate the oven without the cooking tray in place.
+To prevent breakage, do not place the turntable into water just after cooking.
+Wash it carefully in warm, sudsy water or in the dishwasher.
+The turntable and support can be broken if dropped.
+Remember, do not operate the oven without the turntable and support in place.